mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/Inheritance.rst

 ~~~~~~~~~~~~~~

 Suppose our bank introduces a new line of credit (LOC) type account.
 An overdraft (negative balance) is
-permitted up to a specified amount.
+permitted up to a specified limit.
 The maximum overdraft amount (line of credit) is established when the
 account is opened.

-We start by defining LOC as a child class of Account.
-The name of the parent class appears in parentheses
+We start by defining ``LOC`` as a child class of ``Account``.
+The name of the parent class appears in
-after the name of the new class.
+parentheses after the name of the new class.

-.. activecode:: c2d
+.. activecode:: c2a

     class Account:
         def __init__(self):